-Credit may be granted through CLEP exams, passing the CSU English Equivalency Examination, through Faculty Evaluated Prior Learning (FEPL), or by successful completion of Advanced Placement Program of the College Board exams, Credit may be granted through challenge exams and for military experience.
+Credit may be granted through successful completion of Advanced Placement Program of the College Board exams or successful completion of the International Baccalaureate (IB) Credit for Exams Course(s).
+Credit may be granted through challenge exams and for military experience.

-D. TRANSFER ADMISSION
+D. TRANSFER ADMISSION Admissions Policies

-Admissions Policies